npflueger/npflueger.github.io/_teaching/42-15spring.md

 This course introduces the basic ideas of number theory.
 It is aimed at non-majors and has no prerequisites.

-Number theory is one of the most beautiful and ancient parts of mathematics, and is still a vibrant area of modern research.
+Number theory is one of the most beautiful and ancient parts of mathematics and is still a vibrant area of modern research.
 It is concerned with properties of whole numbers, especially how numbers break down into primes and which equations admit whole-number solutions.
-One of the most striking applications of number theory from the past century is its use in cryptography; a signicant part of the course will develop the material needed to discuss a famous cryptosystem called RSA.
+One of the most striking applications of number theory from the past century is its use in cryptography; a significant part of the course will develop the material needed to discuss a famous cryptosystem called RSA.
 The course will end with a selection of topics, possibly including sums of squares, Diophantine equations, continued fractions, and the use of imaginary and complex numbers in number theory.

 *   [Syllabus](syllabus.pdf)